 Reviewing progress in mental health reform

 The Commission undertook a mid term review of Living Well in 2019.
 As part of this review, the Commission consulted with a broad range of stakeholders around NSW to consider the progress that has been made against Living Well over the first five years and to identify priorities and opportunities for the remaining five years of the strategy.
-The Commission has provided advice to the Minister for Mental Health about priorities for reform and a refreshed Living Well strategy will be delivered to the Minister in late-2020.

 Living Well: A Strategic Plan for Mental Health in NSW 2014 – 2024 is the the 10-year plan for mental health reform in NSW.
 Living Well sets a demanding agenda for reform that requires action across multiple areas of Government responsibility and culture change among clinicians, service providers and the community more broadly.
 The Commission monitors progress towards Living Well’s directions and actions through a program of public reporting.

 Read One year on - the Commission's 2015 report on reform progress.